 Praised for her “astounding vocal expressivity” and “soaring full voice”, Christina Pecce is a singing-actress who crosses over the genres of opera, musical theatre, jazz, and performance art.
 She was most recently seen in Jesus Christ Superstar with Chicago Lyric Opera (Regent's Park Open Air Theatre Production, North American Premiere) as a member of the Ensemble and the Mary Magdalene understudy.
-Her cabaret series Witches, Bitches, and Divas! has been featured at Feintstein's/54 Below, Boston's Club Café, and Davenport's Piano Bar in Chicago.
+Her cabaret series Witches, Bitches, and Divas! has been featured at Feintstein's/54 Below, A.R.T.’s Oberon, Club Café, The Den Theatre, and Davenport's Piano Bar.

 Last season, she performed in the inaugural Diva Cage Match with Out Of The Box Opera at Uppercut Boxing Gym in Minneapolis and created the role of Helen Vaughan in the world premiere of The Great God Pan by composer Ross Crean with Chicago Fringe Opera.
 She was featured as an Apprentice Artist for Fort Worth Opera’s 2016-2017 season performing the roles of Frasquita in Carmen and Mother’s Ghost in the world premiere of Voir Dire by composer Matthew Peterson.

 As a former member of the Boston Opera Collaborative, Ms. Pecce played the roles of Anne in Heggie's To Hell and Back and Armida in Rinaldo.
 She also served as the company's Concert & Outreach Coordinator from 2014-2016.
 Additionally in the Boston area, Christina has performed the role of Vivienne in Legally Blonde with The Company Theatre, Dottie in Show Boat with Fiddlehead Theatre, Mrs. Segstrom in A Little Night Music with NextDoor Theater, and the title role in Mary Poppins with The Company Theatre.
 She is a proud member of the Actor's Equity Association.